What to Eat After A Workout

 Same goes for people who work out regularly.
 If you frequently go the gym, are into weightlifting, are on a steady running schedule, or find time to hit the pool several times a week, you need to make sure your body has enough fuel to perform.
 And that might mean eating before and after your workouts, possibly in addition to your regular eating plan.

 Your post-workout meal is especially important.
 It’s the key to regenerating properly and keeps you going at full power in the future.
 After exercising, the first thing to do is to replenish your energy stores.
-Since your glycogen synthesis is at its highest directly after exercise, we recommend taking in quickly available carbohydrates immediately after your workout.
+Since your glycogen synthesis is at its highest directly after exercise — meaning the rate at which you process sugar — we recommend taking in quickly available carbohydrates immediately after your workout.
 Complex carbohydrates still should be your first choice for the rest of the day.
 Protein is also important after exercise, because as an important building block of the body it supports faster regeneration of your muscles.

 What to eat after a workout for muscle building

 During exercise, your muscles break down or tear.
 That’s the way strength is built.
 When muscles repair themselves, they create more fibres, which is how you gain strength.
 It’s also why you want to be methodical in the way you strength train.
 Doing too much too frequently doesn’t give the muscles enough time to repair, and actually slows your progress — exactly what you don’t want to have happen!
 So be smart about your training.
 In addition to varying your weight training and ramping up in weight appropriately, we also recommend whey protein to support muscle building.
 It’s formulated to be easily utilized by your muscles for quicker absorption and healing.
 If you want your protein lactose-free, a vegan protein that combines different amino acid sources is perfect.

 Making muscle building a goal of your overall diet